GodwinChukks/Jenkins-SCM/README.md

 3

-### 2. Connect jenkins to jenkins-scm repository by pasting the repository url in the area selected below.
-Make sure your current branch is main
+### 2. Connecting jenkins to jenkins-scm repository by pasting the repository url in the area selected below, and ensuring  current branch is set to main

+4

+5

+6

 ### 3. Save configuration and run "build now" to connect jenkins to our repository

-4
+### Jenkins successfully connects to Github repository (Jenkins-SCM) and built freestyle job

+7

+## Configuring Build Trigger

+### As an engineer, we need to be able to automate things and make our work easier in possible ways.
+We have connected jenkins to jenkins-scm, but we cannot run a new build with clicking on Build Now.
+To eliminate this, we need to configure a build trigger to our jenkins job.
+With this, jenkins will run a new build anytime a change is made to our github repository

+### 1. Clicking on "Configure" your job and add this configurations

+8

+### 2. configuring build trigger to configure triggering the job from GitHub webhook

+9

+### 3. Creating Github webhook

+10

+### Github webhook configured

+11

+### Successfully configured Github webhook

+12